-Through the support of the BB&T Leadership Enhancement Grant, during Summer and Fall, 2011, Lunch & Learn events were held for the students of CAHS.
-Covering various topics in leadership development, students were treated to lunch while learning skills to enhance their careers in the allied health professions.
+Through the support of the BB&T Leadership Enhancement Grant, Lunch & Learn events are held for the students of CAHS.
+Covering various topics in leadership development, students are treated to lunch while learning skills to enhance their careers in the allied health professions.

 Student Organizations/Clubs in each Department